jfndi/DesignPatternsInCpp/README.md

 	Visitor pattern is used when we have to perform an operation on a group of similar kind of Objects.
 With the help of visitor pattern, we can move the operational logic from the objects to another class.

+	* Iterator:
+	The iterator pattern is a design pattern in which an iterator is used to traverse a container and access the container's elements.
+The iterator pattern decouples algorithms from containers; in some cases, algorithms are necessarily container-specific and thus cannot be decoupled.